 The following list explains the attributes, see also Figure 39:

-— nail_type: the alphanumeric name of the nail.
-(Naming convention based on supplier nail codes).
-For more details see [13].
+— nail_type: the alphanumeric name of the nail (naming convention based on supplier nail codes).
+For more details see Reference [13].

 — shaft_diameter: the diameter of the shaft of the (unmounted) nail,